 In addition to meeting the academic requirements of the programme, learners are required to meet all of the relevant professional requirements, including those which determine fitness to practice.

 Learners are required to have completed a minimum of 80 sessions of personal counselling with an acceptable accredited therapist during the 4 years of this programme.
 A minimum of 20 hours in each academic year is required and a minimum of 40 sessions of which must be completed before clinical work commences.

 Note: An additional fee is payable by the learner for personal therapy (to the therapist).

-During Clinical Practice, learners are required to complete 1 session of supervision for every 5 sessions of client work, with a minimum of 1 supervision session/month.
+During Clinical Practice, learners are required to complete 1 hour of supervision for every 5 hours of client work, with a minimum of 1 supervision session/month.

-By the end of this programme, learners are required to have completed a minimum of 14 supervision sessions with an accredited external supervisor.
+By the end of year 4, learners are required to have completed a minimum of 24 supervision hours and 1-hour initial consultation with an acceptable accredited external supervisor.